Massive airline outage causes chaos

 Terminal 2 crammed with people pic.twitter.com/TD7gkiCWah— Adam Valentine (@Adam86Valentine) May 21, 2021

-Taking to Twitter, the airline said it was working to resolve the issue as soon as possible.
+A spokesperson for the airline said the cause of the outage was currently under investigation and that it was working to rectify the problem as soon as possible.

-Virgin Australia flights are currently impacted by a global system outage which is affecting our check-in and boarding systems.
-We are working to resolve ASAP.
-Check your flight status here: https://t.co/m479B0nZMc— Virgin Australia (@VirginAustralia) May 21, 2021

 Originally published as Massive airline outage causes chaos